 Specialty-trained gastrointestinal radiologists offer computed tomography enterography (CTE) and magnetic resonance enterography (MRE) to evaluate the small intestine.
-CT and MR enterography are noninvasive, safe procedures that use both intravenous and oral contrast to create detailed images of the small bowel.
+These are noninvasive procedures that use both intravenous and oral contrast to create detailed images of the small bowel.

 These procedures use the cross-sectional imaging technology of computed tomography or magnetic resonance to assess the small intestine, the surrounding mesentery, vasculature and other adjacent structures.

 - To evaluate known or suspected inflammatory bowel disease, including Crohn’s disease

 - To determine an etiology for occult gastrointestinal bleeding